tomhalmos/AMIGO-CSV-Generator/README.md

 # AMIGO-CSV-Generator

-The code will generate the CSV file for DNA-BOT taking five ORFs and desired gene ratios as inputs.
-Unless specified, the plasmid, promoter and UTRs will have default settings.
+The code will generate the CSV file for DNA-BOT taking any number of genes and a desired output ratio.
+Unless specified, the backbone, promoter and UTRs will have default settings.

-So I've made one Python file and will add it to this repository.
-Pick a task from the below, fork the Python file, work on your code and then when it's ready, merge it into the master file.
-If your bit of code needs inputs from another bit just input your own variables when testing it and we'll sort that out when we stitch it all together.
-If anyone (Will) knows a better way to use GitHub pls explain aha.

-INPUT: PDB IDs (Up to 5) + Desired Ratio
+INPUT: GenBank IDs (from the NUCLEOTIDE database), 3 letter code for each gene, gene output ratio
 OUTPUT: BASIC sequences for synthesis + CSV file for DNA BOT

-Code needs to be written to:
-TOM: 1) Take up to five ORFs as PBD IDs as user input and reuturn BASIC sequence
-      -- Look up sequence in PBD
-      -- Add standardised prefix/suffix sequences
-      -- ADDITION: we need to search the sequence for any internal BsaI sites and remove them!
-      -- Generate standardised name
-      -- Add to a local registry of parts
-     2) Take the desired gene ratio as input
-      -- Figure out best way to input this (same order as PBD IDs?)
-      -- Using sfGFP data find combination of RBSs
-      -- Return standardised name for RBSs + UTR(1-5)
-    3) Allow user to change plasmid, promoter if they want -- Promoter can be selected from weak, medium or strong -- Plasmid can be selected based on antibiotic resistance and/or copy number
-    4) Create a CSV file with 1 line (no combinations) -- Add the LMP/LMS linkers, make sure the ORFs are added with the correct RBS
-    5) Take the one line CSV and generate all possible combinations -- Keeping RBS/UTR with ORF
-      -- Plasmid/promoter parts don't move
-      -- Return CSV file and BASIC sequences (email to user?)
+The code is now fully up and running, please have a go and let me know any errors/problems.
+Pulling out the nucleotide sequence from the FASTA file you get from the server request was an absolute faff (any improvement appreciated).
+Thinking that GenBank isn't the best database to use, but the SynBioHub API didn't work so...

+The way I pick out RBSs also feels a bit odd.
+I've taken the relative output of each RBSs and scaled them up to run between 1 and 100.
+So input the ratio you want with the highest number as close to, but lower than, 100. i.e for a ratio of 1:5:10, input 10:50:100.
+Keeping everything as integers just made the code a bit easier as working with an output of 1 rather than 0.01.